Explore test results

 Select the necessary test from the list on the Test Runner tab and press F4.

 assertEquals failures, the IDE allows you to compare the strings and view the differences.

 Right-click the necessary test and select Differences viewer.from the context menu.
 You will be able to compare strings in the dedicated

 View results of previous tests

-PhpStorm automatically saves results of the last 10 tests.
-To open the list of recent tests:
+PhpStorm automatically saves results of the last 10 test sessions.
+To open the list of recent test sessions:

 Export and import test results

 Click on the Test Runner toolbar.